vishnuprabha-bv/-Product-Sales-Data-Analysis/README.md

 # -Product-Sales-Data-Analysis
-Businesses must keep detailed records of their sales for a variety of reasons.
-Analyzing sales data allows companies to keep track of their financial health and answer all critical questions regarding their performance.
+Businesses need to keep detailed records of their sales.Sales data helps track financial health and performance.
+Used Microsoft’s sample dataset for analysis.
+Create a Power BI dashboard to show:
+Sales performance
+Profit distribution by product and region
+The dashboard will help sales and strategy teams make better decisions.
+It will highlight top-selling products, profitable regions, and key trends.